-But according to an article on the University of Cincinnati Health website, if you miss a night or even two of sleep, most people can still function well.
-Even though it may seem disastrous if you don’t get to sleep the night before a test, all may not be lost.
-But losing sleep is frustrating, tiring and can seem like the end of the world to a young scholar who wants to do the best possible on an exam.
+Losing sleep is frustrating, tiring and can seem like the end of the world to a young scholar who wants to do the best possible on an exam.

 The first thing you should try is to get out of bed and do something unexciting.
 After just 20 minutes of lying sleepless in bed, go to another room in low lighting and listen to some type of quiet music.
 Or read a book that you’ve read previously so you don’t get caught up in it and so you don’t get excited by the plot.
 Don’t get back in bed until you feel sleepy again.

 “Alcohol may seem to be helping you to sleep, as it helps induce sleep, but overall it is more disruptive to sleep, particularly in the second half of the night,” researcher Irshaad Ebrahim, medical director at The London Sleep Centre in the U.K, told WebMD.
 “Alcohol also suppresses breathing and can precipitate sleep apnea. … Alcohol should not be used as a sleep aid, and regular use of alcohol as a sleep aid may result in alcohol dependence.”

-“You can’t force yourself to sleep,” says Scott Ries, a professor at the UC Mood Disorders Center.
 “It’s something that relies on your being able to let go.
 Think of all the times when you fall asleep at night when you’re reading a book or watching television or attending a dinner party.
 You can barely keep your eyes open, because you are not trying to sleep.
 And then, the night before something big, you go to bed and think, ‘I have to get a good night’s sleep!’
 And that worry begins to ruminate in your mind.
 Plus you are worrying about the stressful event that you will be facing tomorrow.
 So you already have one worry, and now you’re adding another one.
 Your brain is going to alert itself to a problem out there, and it is going to try to keep you awake.”

 He emphasized that his remarks were directed at people who usually are fine falling asleep, not people who suffer from serious sleep disorders.